AlgoSnippets/random_forest/README.md

-## Stock Volatility Prediction with Random Forest
+# Stock Volatility Prediction with Random Forest

-This repository contains a Python script for predicting stock volatility using a Random Forest regression model.
-The script processes historical stock data, trains a machine learning model, evaluates its performance, and visualizes the results.
+This repository provides a Python implementation for predicting future stock volatility using a Random Forest regression model.
+The code uses historical price and volume data, engineers a variety of time-series features, and forecasts volatility over a user-defined horizon.
+The approach is suitable for financial analysts, data scientists, and machine learning practitioners interested in time-series forecasting and quantitative finance.

 ---

-### **Features**

-- Loads historical stock price data from CSV.
-- Computes daily returns and rolling volatility.
-- Scales features for robust model training.
-- Prepares time series data for supervised learning.
-- Trains a Random Forest regressor to predict future volatility.
-- Evaluates model performance with standard regression metrics.
+## Features

+- **Time-Series Feature Engineering:**
+  Lagged returns, rolling statistics, price ratios, and more.
+- **Target Variable:**
+  Predicts future realized volatility over a configurable window (e.g., 20 trading days).
+- **Random Forest Regression:**
+  Robust ensemble learning with hyperparameter tuning via grid search.
+- **Evaluation \& Visualization:**
-- Visualizes actual vs. predicted volatility.
+  Comprehensive metrics (MSE, RMSE, MAE, R²) and plots of actual vs. predicted volatility.
+- **Feature Importance:**
+  Ranks the top drivers of volatility predictions.

 ---

-### **Requirements**
+## Requirements

 - Python 3.7+
 - pandas